Nida Patcharaveerapong: Married life

-At the end of 2013, she got engaged to a fellow entertainer Phakin Khamwilaisak.
-The couple engaged for 2 years and 1 month before breaking up in 2015.
+At the end of 2013, she got engaged to a fellow entertainer, Phakin Khamwilaisak.
+The couple were engaged for approximately two years before breaking up in 2015.

 Death

-On February 24, 2022 about 10:32 pm, Tangmo Nida fell from a speedboat into Chao Phraya River.
-Her body was recovered two days later on February 26, 2022.
-On April 26, 2022 the Royal Thai Police overruled that no foul play was involved in her death, but pressed charges against six people for "recklessness" and involvement in her death.
+On the night of 24 February 2022, Tangmo Nida fell from a speedboat into Chao Phraya River.
+Her body was recovered two days later on 26 February 2022.
+On 26 April 2022 the Royal Thai Police ruled that no foul play was involved in her death, but pressed charges against six people for "recklessness" and involvement in her death.
+Her body was cremated on 24 May 2022, at the crematorium in the compound of the Rangsit Methodist Church in Pathum Thani province after the funeral.
+Her remains were collected by her family members and encased into pendants for loved ones.